linhtran1003/fc-barcelona-performance-analysis/README.md

 ![La Liga Performance Trends](./outputs/figures/goals_vs_rank.png)

-- Barcelona’s attacking output peaked between 2014 - 2017 with highest goals scored is 116, after which total goals declined sharply until the low point in 2021/22, declined 41% compared to their peak season.
+- Barcelona’s attacking output peaked between 2014 - 2017 with highest goals scored is 116, after which total goals declined sharply until the lowest point in 2021/22, declined 41% compared to their peak season.
 - Despite fluctuations in goals scored, league rank did not always follow the same pattern, indicating that defensive stability and match consistency also played a crucial role in match and league outcomes.
 - The 2022/23 rebound (fewer goals but improved ranking) reflects tactical restructuring, prioritizing compact defense over pure attacking output.